LarsDenBakker/lit-html-workshop/polymer-lit-cheatsheet.md

 ## Define a component:

-Polymer required a static `is` field, `LitElement` doesn't need it.
+Polymer requires a static `is` field, `LitElement` doesn't need it.

 Polymer:
 ```javascript